NachoAG76/edaviz/README.md

 # edaviz
 edaviz - Python library for Exploratory Data Analysis and Visualization in Jupyter Notebook or Jupyter Lab

-> Beta Version: edaviz is currently in active beta development and we update the library weekly.
+> Alpha Version: edaviz is currently in active alpha development and we update the library weekly.
 If you find an error, please report it to us.

 - [Installation](#Installation)
 - [Usage](#Usage)